Constance Baker Motley: Federal judicial service

 Motley was nominated by President Lyndon B. Johnson on January 26, 1966, to a seat on the United States District Court for the Southern District of New York vacated by Judge Archie Owen Dawson.
 Senator James Eastland of Mississippi delayed her confirmation process for seven months.
 Eastland was in opposition to her past desegregation work including Brown v.
 Board of Education and Meredith v.
 Fair.
 He used his influence as chair of the Senate Judiciary Committee to disrupt Motley's nomination, and went as far as accusing her of being a member of the Communist Party.
 Despite opposition, she was confirmed by the United States Senate on August 30, 1966, and received her commission the same day, becoming the first African American female federal judge.
 She served as Chief Judge from 1982 to 1986.
 She assumed senior status on September 30, 1986.
 Her service terminated on September 28, 2005, due to her death in New York City.

-Notable cases
+Notable cases as judge

 Motley was the presiding judge on the case of Blank v.
 Sullivan & Cromwell, a landmark case for women lawyers.
 In Blank, the plaintiffs accused a law firm of sex discrimination.
 Due to the nature of this case and Motley's gender and race, there were calls for her to withdraw from the case assuming she would be biased.
 In response, she pointed to her history of impartial decisions, sometimes ruling against the plaintiff in discrimination cases.